 Museum Casal de Cultura de Sóller

-It is located in Calle del Mar and is a family house with a garden built in 1740.
+It is located on Carrer del Mar in Sóller and is a family house with garden built in 1740.
 It is mainly devoted to ethnology.
 It will only take you half an hour to visit and is well worth it.

 Sóller Train Station

-It is the former fortified possession of Can Mayol, now belonging to the Tren de l’Art Foundation, which houses the Miró and Picasso Ceràmiques rooms, two permanent exhibitions with original works by these two artists.
+It is the former fortified possession of Can Mayol in Sóller, now belonging to the Tren de l’Art Foundation, which houses the Miró and Picasso Ceràmiques rooms, two permanent exhibitions with original works by these two artists.

 Admission is free.

 The excursion on the Sóller train will be one of the moments you will remember forever, as it is a very unique experience.
-You will ride on a wooden train that was inaugurated in 1912 and connects Palma with Sóller, giving you the pleasant sensation of travelling back in time.
+You will ride on a wooden train that was inaugurated in 1912 and that connects with Palma, giving you the pleasant sensation of travelling back in time.

-The Sóller train leaves from Palma, very close to the Parc de les Estacions, heading for the town of Sóller, so if you are thinking of travelling from the capital to Sóller, there is no better way to make this journey than by travelling on this train.
+The Sóller train leaves from Palma de Mallorca, very close to the Parc de les Estacions, so if you are thinking of visiting Sóller from Palma de Mallorca, there is no better way to make this journey than by travelling on this train.

 If you are in Palma, you will be picked up from your hotel and dropped off again at the end of the excursion.
 This excursion includes a boat trip to Sa Calobra, which in our opinion is one of the must-see places in Mallorca, as you will be able to see the famous Torrent de Pareis.

-There is also another excursion that also departs from Palma, arrives in Sóller and travels by bus to the Lluc Monastery and later to Formentor.
+There is also another excursion that also departs from Palma de Mallorca, arrives in Sóller and travels by bus to the Lluc Monastery and later to Formentor.
 A very complete and beautifully excursion.